-Who are the primary users of the health record for delivering healthcare services?
+Who are the Primary users of the Health Record for Delivering Healthcare Services?

 Clinicians can use the information to provide treatment and make care decisions.
 Other qualified individuals can use the information for quality improvement and research purposes.
 Payers may also use health records to determine coverage and reimbursement.